adChong/ideaslab-website/content/post/2025-07-thermoelectric-cooling/index.md

   focal_point: 'top'
 ---

-Led by IDEASLab’s PI, [Dr Adrian Chong](/authors/adrian-chong), the project *Thermoelectric Cooling with Novel Material Composites for Localised Cooling in Naturally Ventilated and Mixed-Mode Ventilated Spaces* has been awarded a total grant of **S$1,647,700**.
+Led by IDEASLab’s PI, {{% mention "adrian-chong" %}}, the project *Thermoelectric Cooling with Novel Material Composites for Localised Cooling in Naturally Ventilated and Mixed-Mode Ventilated Spaces* has been awarded a total grant of **S$1,647,700**.

 <!--more-->